Benedict Wong

+Benedict Wong (born 3 July 1971) is an English actor.
+He began his career on stage before starring in the film Dirty Pretty Things (2002), which earned him a British Independent Film Award nomination, and the BBC sitcom 15 Storeys High (2002–2004).
+This was followed by roles in the films On a Clear Day (2005), Sunshine, Grow Your Own (both 2007), and Moon (2009), the CBBC series Spirit Warriors (2010), and Weapons (2025).

-Benedict Wong (born 3 July 1971) is a British actor.
-He is known for his roles as Kublai Khan in Netflix's Marco Polo (2014–2016), Bruce Ng in The Martian (2015), and Wong in the Marvel Cinematic Universe since Doctor Strange (2016).
+Wong gained further recognition in the 2010s for his roles as Kublai Khan in the Netflix series Marco Polo (2014–2016), Bruce Ng in the film The Martian (2015), and Wong in the Marvel Cinematic Universe since the film Doctor Strange (2016).
+He has since starred in the Syfy series Deadly Class (2019).
+His performance in the film Nine Days (2020) earned him an Independent Spirit Award nomination.
+Since 2024, he has a main role in the Netflix series 3 Body Problem.

-Early life
+Early life and education

-Wong was born on 3 July 1971 in Eccles, Lancashire, the son of Hong Kong immigrant parents who had travelled through Ireland before settling in England.
-He was brought up in Eccles, and attended Salford City College (then called De La Salle Sixth Form College) in the surrounding area of Salford.
-He then took a two-year performing arts course at Salford City College.
+Wong was born in Eccles, a town in the city of Salford, England, in 1971, the son of Hong Kong immigrant parents who had travelled through Ireland before settling in England.
+He grew up in Salford and attended De La Salle Sixth Form College, where he took a two-year performing arts course.

 Career

+Early career

-Wong's first role was in a 1993 BBC Radio play called Kai Mei Sauce, written by his cousin, Kevin Wong.
+Wong's first role was in the 1993 BBC Radio play Kai Mei Sauce, written by his cousin, Kevin Wong.
 He appeared as Errol Spears alongside Sean Lock in the situation comedy 15 Storeys High, and as Franklin Fu in the second series of Look Around You.
 In 2003, he was nominated at the British Independent Film Awards for Best Supporting Actor for his role as Guo Yi in Dirty Pretty Things.

 In 2007, Wong starred in the feature film Grow Your Own.
-Wong went on to appear in the second episode of Series 4 of the Channel 4 comedy The IT Crowd, playing the character Prime, a previous Countdown contestant who had won the sixteenth Countdown teapot when he was known as Harold Tong.
-Wong also appeared in the film Shanghai playing the character Juso Kita and the BBC series Spirit Warriors in the role of Li.
+He appeared in the second episode of Series 4 of the Channel 4 comedy The IT Crowd as Prime, a previous Countdown contestant who had won the sixteenth Countdown teapot when he was known as Harold Tong.
+He also appeared in the film Shanghai as Juso Kita, and played Li in the BBC series Spirit Warriors.

 In 2012, Wong appeared in the Ridley Scott film Prometheus as the ship's pilot, Ravel.
-In 2013, Wong was cast in the lead role of #aww: The Arrest of Ai WeiWei at the Hampstead Theatre.
-Shortly after, the Almeida Theatre announced that Wong had joined the cast of the play Chimerica as Zhang Lin.
-Also in 2013, Wong played the role of gangster Lau in the BBC Two comedy-drama The Wrong Mans.
+In 2013, he played the lead role in #aiww: The Arrest of Ai WeiWei at the Hampstead Theatre.
+Shortly after, the Almeida Theatre announced that he had joined the cast of the play Chimerica as Zhang Lin.
+Also in he played gangster Lau in the BBC Two comedy-drama The Wrong Mans.
 He was nominated for the West End Frame Award for Best Dramatic Performance for his role in Chimerica.

-In 2013, Wong played the role of former Chinese contemporary artist Ai WeiWei in a political play called #aiww: The Arrest of Ai Weiwei adapted from Ai's account in Barnaby Martin's Book "The Hanging Man".